cirosantilli/linux-cheat/image/gimp.md

     For example, to draw a rectangle, use this tool, then bucket fill inside the selection.

-    While the `R` tool is active, you can use it to move and resize the current rectangle selection.
+    While the `R` tool is active, you can use it to move the current rectangle selection.

     To deactivate a rectangle selection, select the tool, and click once without dragging anywhere outside the selection.